-The birthplace of the American Revolution for its independence from the United Kingdom, Boston is filled with museums, libraries and important historic buildings that bear witness to the origins of one of the oldest cities in the country founded by British settlers in 1630.
+Cradle of the American Revolution for its independence from the United Kingdom, Boston is full of museums, libraries and important historic buildings that testify to the origins of one of the oldest cities in the country founded by British settlers in 1630.

-If you feel like visiting the capital of Massachusetts but you don't want to worry about the transportation you have to take, a very comfortable and recommendable option is to take this day trip to Boston with a visit to Harvard and MIT From $ 168
+If you want to know the capital of Massachusetts but do not want to worry about the transportation you have to take, a very comfortable and recommendable option is to take this day trip to Boston with a visit to Harvard and MIT From $ 163

 Boston is about 350 km from New York, so the adventure starts early, at 6:30 AM when the group of no more than 50 people meets at the meeting point in Midtown Manhattan to set off for Boston with the guide in a comfortable minivan.
-Ahead lies an approximately 4-hour drive along the Connecticut coastline, which with the Wi-Fi in the minivan and the beautiful scenery along the way, is made shorter.
-I'll tell you more about what you'll see on this day trip to Boston later, but I'll tell you in advance that you'll tour the city center, the famous Freedom Trail, the Queency Market, Harvard and MIT.
+Ahead of you lies an approximately 4-hour drive along the Connecticut coastline, which with the Wi-Fi in the minivan and the beautiful scenery along the way, is made even shorter.
+I'll tell you in advance that you will go through downtown, the famous Freedom Trail, the Queency Market, Harvard and MIT, although I'll tell you more about the tour later.
 Lunch is included.

 Why I like this option: This is the most economical and comfortable option to visit Boston on a guided tour.
 Accompanied by an expert guide, you will tour the essential points of the city and return to New York the same night.
 It's that easy and convenient.

 Recommended if .... you want to take a break from your trip to New York to visit another of the most important cities on the East Coast of the United States.